 Although these cards have annual fees, their annual FN cover their annual fee very easily.
 As long as you need to stay in hotels a few times per year, these cards are suitable for you, even if you leave them at sock drawers and only pay the annual fees for the free nights.

 6. Excellent Cards That Can Boost Point Values

 You can earn 2x Ultimate Rewards Points on dining and travel with Chase Sapphire Preferred (CSP) Credit Card, which is not impressive.
 The most important role of the CSP, however, is that it allows you to transfer Ultimate Rewards Points earned with both Chase Freedom Card and CSP to partner loyalty programs including UA and Hyatt, boosting the UR value from 1 cent/point to 1.6~1.8 cent/point.
 See Maximize Points Value for an overview, and Introduction To Chase Ultimate Rewards (UR) for detailed information.
 When you have the CSP, your Chase Freedom will become 8~9% cash back on rotating categories, and your CFU will give you 2.4% cash back on everything!
 In addition, you can get primary car rental insurance with this card.
 Most importantly, the Chase 5/24 rule (see here for detailed information) makes this card almost impossible to re-open if you apply for credit cards very often.

 Chase Sapphire Reserve (CSR) ($150 effective annual fee)

-You can earn 3x UR points on dining and travel.
+You can earn 3x UR points on dining and travel, and 1x UR points on other purchases.
 You can also transfer your UR points to partner loyalty programs and maximize the their value.
 Free access to Priority Pass Select lounges.
 Primary car rental insurance.
 CSR and CSP have a lot in common, and you can choose one of them to keep.

 Citi Prestige ($100 effective annual fee)